Family and domestic violence leave

 Download the fact sheet:

-Employees of non-small businesses (including part-time and casual employees) in the Fair Work system are entitled to 10 days of paid family and domestic violence leave each year.
+Employees (including part-time and casual employees) in the Fair Work system are entitled to 10 days of paid family and domestic violence leave each year.

 Employees who are experiencing family and domestic violence can take this leave to deal with the impacts of family and domestic violence where it is not practical to do so outside their work hours.
 This might include: